 If you are not willing to risk potentially losing whatever item you gave the pawnshop, you should stay away from pawning altogether.
 There is a good chance there is a better way for you to find the money you need.

-What Are Some Quick Funding Alternatives Instead of Pawning Something at a Pawn Shop?
+Quick Funding Alternatives To Pawn Shop?

 Pawning something is a risky decision.
 Below are a few funding options that may work better for you instead of pawning a loved possession.